cosmosdbintegrations/azurecosmosdb-vercel-starter-template/README.md

    - COSMOSDB_CONTAINER_NAME : This is the name of the container to store todos.

 3. Start the project - `npm run dev`

-4. if you get a depencency error with "@emotion/react", run 'npm i @chakra-ui/react @emotion/react @emotion/styled framer-motion'"

 ## Demo